How To Start a Resume in 2024 (+Resume Introduction Examples)

 5. After selecting the best summary, make sure to save it.

-Note: Each Teal member will receive two AI-generated professional summaries, while Teal+ members can enjoy unlimited access to summaries.
+Note: Each Teal member will receive ten AI credits for AI-generated content.
+Teal+ members can enjoy unlimited access to generative AI include summaries, cover letters, resume bullets and mock interviews.

 Create multiple versions of your professional summary using Teal’s AI integration feature.
-Then attach a job description to incorporate relevant keywords.
+And while Teal creates your resume introduction based on your experience, you can also a job description to find (and then incorporate!) more relevant keywords.
 Finally, send your polished resume off to the job ad and impress human resources with your resume introduction and beyond.

 Teal’s AI features can also help you generate resume accomplishments and an entire cover letter as well.
 Sign up for a free Teal account today to see for yourself.